AlbertoGudinoOchoa/Forecasting/README.md

 Cross-sectional reconciliation was applied in R using the `FoReco` package over the same three-level hierarchy.
 In-sample residuals were used to estimate reconciliation weights, and out-of-sample forecasts were reconciled.

-Methods included bottom-up, top-down, middle-out, least-squares, weighted least-squares, shrinkage covariance-based reconciliation, and level-conditional coherent reconciliation.
+The reconciliation methods included bottom-up, top-down, middle-out, least-squares, weighted least-squares, shrinkage covariance-based reconciliation, and level-conditional coherent reconciliation.

 ## Error Analysis